 A smaller form of the Yellow Bloodwood, this small tree grows to around eight metres tall.
 It has a gnarly trunk, patchy brown-grey bark, broad leaves, and masses of creamy blossoms in spring.
 The flowers attract nectar loving birds to feast on them.
 Tolerates light frost, poor soils and drought.
-A good street tree and shade tree for gardens.
+A good shade tree.

 |Scientific Name:||Corymbia eximia|

 |Plant Type:||Small tree|

 |Height:||6 ~ 8 metres|

 |Soil Type:||Loamy, Sandy loam, Clay loam, Poor soil|

 The information provided on the Gardening With Angus website is provided for general educational purposes about a variety of Australian plants.
 We recommend you seek further advice from qualified professionals regarding your own individual circumstances.
 Further disclaimer information>>

 Once you have found the plant that looks right for you, the next step is where to buy it.